chalist/vuejs-starter-with-tailwind-and-sass/README.md

-# Vuejs start with Tailwind and SCSS
+# Vuejs start with Tailwind and SASS

 ## Project setup